humanwhocodes/env/README.md

 // read a variable and don't care if it's empty const username = env.get("USERNAME");

+// read first variable match from a list of options const username = env.get(["USERNAME", "LASTNAME"]);

 // read a variable and use a default if empty const username = env.get("USERNAME", "humanwhocodes");